FrancoRamirezz/API-Intro/README.md

 # Building_API
-An introduction into how to build a API
+An introduction to how to build a API in Python.
+We will be using Python and fast API